gdjohnson/TK19/concepts/naming.md

+In Genesis, the animals do not fully exist until they are named—naming is a path from formless potential to object of analysis, something that can be handled and coordinated around and solved, as a problem.

 # Self-naming

 The guiding principle of self-naming is not so much accuracy as it is reasonably accurate self-flattery.
 Only a fool would choose a self-descriptor which put him in poor light.
 And thus, names self-ascribed can never quite be trusted.
 Sometimes we reify names, treat the part as a whole, as if the descriptor was chosen for its precise consistency: _How hypocritical that one who is "Pro-Life" is also in support of the death penalty_; _If one opposes antiFa, one must necessarily be a fascist_.
 Susan Haack accuses Rorty of a misleading self-description as pragmatist, strategically quoting his confession that what he dubbed as such "might also be called 'left-wing Kuhnianism'."